YILIN1031/TheMissingSemester/git/progit_studynotes.md

 Renaming remotes:

 You can run git remote rename to change a remote’s shortname.
-For instance, if you want to rename pb to paul, you can do so with:

-`git remote rename pb paul`
+For instance, if you want to rename pb to paul, you can do so with `git remote rename pb paul`.

 ## Git Branching